-Fallen Order is also EA Games' first leading new game in recent years launched on theSteam Parallel to launch on the platformOrigin, To give consumers the choice and flexibility they are looking for - just a shame that the distributor did not check the conversion rate between euros and dollars for a new Israeli shekel before pressing their big and sparkling distribution button.
+Fallen Order is also the first leading new game from EA Games in recent years to be launched on the platformSteam Simultaneously with the launch on the platformOrigin, In order to give consumers the right to choose and the flexibility they are looking for - it's a pity that the distributor did not check the conversion rate between the euro and the dollar to a new Israeli shekel before clicking on their large and shiny distribution button.

-This is tens of percent higher than officially offered in Europe and stands at 60 Euros, including the local VAT equivalent - and according to SteamDB it's the most expensive relative price of all domestic titles, which is actually equivalent to 85 Euros.
-It's unclear why EA Games Decided to impose this fine on players in the country (we really hope this is only a technical mistake, which will be fixed soon), but right now for players in the country it is not advisable to purchase Fallen Order via Steam - it is better to do so Through the EA Personal Origin StoreWhere the price stands at a standard 60 Euro which is about NIS 235 in direct conversion including expected conversion fee.
+This is a price tens of percent higher than what is officially offered in Europe and stands at 60 euros, including the local equivalent VAT - and according to SteamDB it is the most expensive relative of all the local prices of the title, which is equivalent to about 85 euros in fact.
+It is not clear why EA Games Decided to impose this fine on players in the country (we very much hope that this is only a technical error, which will be corrected soon), but at the moment for players in the country it is really not recommended to purchase the Fallen Order via Steam - it is better to do so Through the store of EA's personal Origin platform, Where the price is 60 standard euros which are about 235 shekels in direct conversion including an expected conversion fee.

-Fallen Order is now available for purchase on the PlayStation 4 andXbox One And for PCs priced at 60 dollars (about NIS 210) for physical copy at Amazon, at 60 dollars for digital copy at Epic Store and atMicrosoft Store, priced at 60 Euros in the Origin Store or freely subscribed to the Origin Access Premier / EA Access services of EA monthly fee of 15 Euros - and at prices starting at 217 at local stores here in Israel.
-No matter what you choose, it is evident that each of these ways to get the title will save you dozens of dollars compared to the scandalous price ofSteam.
+Fallen Order is available for purchase now for PlayStation 4 and PlayStation consolesXbox One And for personal computers priced at $ 60 (about NIS 210) for a physical copy on Amazon, priced at $ 60 for a digital copy at the Epic Store andMicrosoft products Store, at a price of 60 euros in the Origin store or alternatively freely for subscribers to EA's Origin Access Premier / EA Access services for a monthly fee of 15 euros - and at prices starting at 217 shekels in local stores here in Israel.
+No matter what you choose, it is obvious that each of these ways to get the title will save you many tens of shekels compared to the outrageous price inSteam.